AdaCore/langkit-query-language/lkql_checker/doc/gnatcheck_rm/using_gnatcheck.rst

 ``-U``
-  If a project file is specified and no argument source is explicitly specified (either directly or by means of ``-files`` option), process all the units of the closure of the argument project.
-Otherwise this option has no effect.
+  If a project file is specified and no argument source is provided, process all units of the closure of the argument project.

-  .. index:: -U main_unit

-``-U main_unit``
-  If a project file is specified and no argument source is explicitly specified (either directly or by means of ``-files`` option), process the closure of units rooted at `main_unit`.
-Otherwise this option has no effect. ``main_unit`` should be the name of a source file that contains the main unit of closure.
+  If explicit argument sources are specified directly through the command-line alongside the ``-U`` flag, they will be considered as closure roots for source fetching and not as explicit source files.
+  If explicit argument sources are passed through `-files`, this option has no effect.

   .. index:: --no-subprojects